filipdanic/json2csvexporter/README.md

 1. Simple Example
 2. Example with Custom Options
 3. Example with TSV and Formaters
+4. JSON to CSV/TSV encoded String/Blob (without downloading on the client)
 4. API and Options Docs
 5. Contributing